pretix/pretix/doc/user/events/widget.rst

 ---

 Since buying a ticket normally involves entering sensitive data, we strongly suggest that you use SSL/HTTPS for the page that includes the widget.
-Initiatives like `Let's Encrypt`_ allow you to obtain a SSL certificat free of charge.
+Initiatives like `Let's Encrypt`_ allow you to obtain a SSL certificate free of charge.

 All data transferred to pretix will be made over SSL, even if using the widget on a non-SSL site.
 However, without using SSL for your site, a man-in-the-middle attacker could potentially alter the widget in dangerous ways.
 Moreover,